Going onstage (www.esplanade.com).

 6. Yo, there’s a Japanese bonus track?
 Tell us more.

-Subsonic Eye: Our label manager Raphael (who also plays in Sobs) said we should do bonus track for the vinyl release (big thanks to Fastcut Records from Japan), so we decided it would be fun to do it in Malay.
+Subsonic Eye: Our label manager Raphael (who also plays in Sobs) said we should do a bonus track for the vinyl release (big thanks to Fastcut Records from Japan), so we decided it would be fun to do it in Malay.
 You gotta buy it to hear it! 😉

 <em>Monopoly Deal</em>, the true test of band relations.